-ENOG is a new way of communicating and creating unified approaches among technology professionals.
+ENOG is a way of communicating and creating unified approaches among technology professionals.
 This, in turn, enables Internet infrastructure stability, increases global network coherence and facilitates further Internet accessibility for the community.

+To encourage participation, ENOG Meetings are held in different locations.
+The ENOG Programme Committee welcomes proposals from all potential host countries.
 If you are interested in hosting an ENOG Meeting, please contact enog [at] ripe [dot] net.